|

 The new world of philanthropy.

-As the world truly becomes a global village through technology, media and transportation, more and more people have become aware of the issues facing humanity, even in the most remote corners of the globe.
+As the world truly becomes a global village through technology, media and

 Business Coalition (30.12.2006)